korsunowk/Other-files/README.md

 # Other-files
-Some helper scripts on Python/Django
+Some helpers scripts on Python/Django